wazuh/wazuh-documentation/source/deploying-with-ansible/guide/install-elk-server.rst

 Install Elastic Stack Server
 ============================

-The deployment of the Elastic Stack server involves the installation of Elasticsearch, Logstash and Kibana services.
+The deployment of the Elastic Stack server involves the installation of Elasticsearch and Kibana services.
 In the repository of Ansible that Wazuh has we can find the playbooks and roles necessary to carry out the installation.
 The Ansible server must have access to the Elastic Stack server.

 - `1 - Access to wazuh-ansible`_
 - `2 - Preparing the playbook`_